Kanimozhi

 Kanimozhi Karunanidhi (born 5 January 1968) is an Indian politician, poet and journalist.
-She is a Member of Parliament, representing Thoothukkudi constituency in the Lok Sabha (the lower house of India's Parliament).
-She was also a former MP, represented Tamil Nadu in the Rajya Sabha (the upper house of India's Parliament).
+She is a Member of Parliament, representing Thoothukkudi constituency in the Lok Sabha, the lower house of Parliament of India.
+She was also a former MP who represented Tamil Nadu in the Rajya Sabha (the upper house of India's Parliament).
 Kanimozhi is the daughter of the former Chief Minister of Tamil Nadu M. Karunanidhi and his third wife Rajathi Ammal.

-Kanimozhi belongs to the Indian political party Dravida Munnetra Kazhagam (DMK), where she functions as the deputy general secretary and women's wing secretary.
+Kanimozhi belongs to the Indian political party Dravida Munnetra Kazhagam (DMK), where she functions as the deputy general secretary.
 Her half-brothers M. K. Alagiri and M. K. Stalin are the former Minister of Chemicals and Fertilizers of the Republic of India and the Chief Minister of Tamil Nadu respectively.

 Early life

+Kanimozhi was born in Chennai to M. Karunanidhi, the former Chief Minister of Tamil Nadu, and Rajathi Ammal.
+She was a student of Presentation Convent, Church Park, in Chennai, and later completed her master's degree in economics from Ethiraj College for Women, Chennai.

-Before her entry into politics, Kanimozhi was involved in journalism, such as sub editor for The Hindu, editor in charge of Kungumam (a Tamil weekly magazine) and a features editor for a Singapore based Tamil newspaper called Tamil Murasu.
+Before her entry into politics, Kanimozhi was involved in journalism, such as subeditor for The Hindu, editor in charge of Kungumam (a Tamil weekly magazine), and a features editor for a Singapore-based Tamil newspaper called Tamil Murasu.